Subscribe to our Weekly Newsletter

 g.
 Right to object

 Suppose Cross-Border Commerce Europe processes personal data for direct marketing purposes.
-In that case, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
-This applies to profiling to the extent that it is related to such direct marketing.
-Suppose the data subject objects to Cross-Border Commerce Europe to the processing for direct marketing purposes.
-In that case, Cross-Border Commerce Europe will no longer process the personal data for these purposes.
+In that case, the data subject shall have the right to object to the personal processing of data concerning him or her for such marketing.
+This applies to profiling to the extent that it is related to direct marketing.
+Suppose the data subject objects to Cross-Border Commerce Europe processing for direct marketing purposes.
+In that case, Cross-Border Commerce Europe will no longer process personal data for these purposes.

-In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by Cross-Border Commerce Europe for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to the processing of personal data concerning him or her by Cross-Border Commerce Europe for scientific or historical research purposes or statistical purposes under Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-In order to exercise the right to object, the data subject may contact Cross-Border Commerce Europe.
-In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.
+The data subject may contact Cross-Border Commerce Europe to exercise the right to object.
+In addition, the data subject is free in the context of using information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.

 h.
 Right to withdraw data protection consent

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing his or her data at any time.